 Protect yourself: “As hard as it is, the best way to avoid a slander or libel lawsuit is to keep your criticisms to yourself,” he says.
 Or if you have to vent, don’t do it in writing and especially not online.

 If you’ve ever had a bad experience at a business your first instinct may be to go online and share all the dirty details.
 On one hand, this can help you get the problems resolved and help other customers avoid getting taken for a ride by unethical business owners.
 But this can also open up innocent businesses to undeserved hate and loss of revenue.”As humans, we sometimes have a tendency to get outraged when we do not think we have been treated fairly.
 This can lead to embellishment of what really happened,” Cannon says.
 “However you may find yourself sued for libel if you leave a very bad review.”

 Protect yourself: Before hitting “submit” on your diatribe, ensure that all the statements you make about a company are verifiable facts that you can prove rather than your opinion about the company, Cannon says.
 If you must share your opinion, preface it by saying “in my opinion,” he adds.
-Always follow these etiquette rules for complaining on social media.
+These are the books you never knew were banned.

 Think that because you’ve got basic car insurance you’re good?
 You may be meeting the requirements of the law but you may still be vulnerable to lawsuits if you don’t carry enough “underinsured motorist” coverage.
 Ironically, you can end up being sued by creditors if you’re in an accident caused by another driver who has no or not enough car insurance, says Andrew Winters, personal injury lawyer with Cohen & Winters, PLLC.
 If your insurance isn’t enough to make up the difference, you can end up with large out-of-pocket payments that you can be sued over if you don’t have enough money to cover them, he explains.